SpeccyX - ZX Spectrum Next Handheld

 The Custom Spectrum Next PCB

-As already mentioned, I received my Spectrum Next board back in December 2017 and since then have been re-creating a smaller version of it.
-Due to the lack of any schematic (due after the final Kickstarter units are delivered I believe) I removed the FPGA and worked out which trace went where.
+As already mentioned, I received my Spectrum Next board back in December 2017 and, since then, have been re-creating a smaller version of it.
+Due to the lack of any schematic (due to the fact that the final Kickstarter units were delivered, I believe), I removed the FPGA and worked out which trace went where.
 Now I have a smaller version of my Next board.

 Inside the Portable Spectrum Next